Here to Help

 Fannie Mae can help you learn more about what to expect on a forbearance plan and when you’re ready to move forward, you can start here.

 A forbearance plan doesn’t erase the amount you owe on a mortgage.
-At the end of the forbearance plan, you must repay missed amounts, but not necessarily all at once.
-You will not be charged late fees during your forbearance plan as long as you are performing according to the terms of the plan.
+At the end of the forbearance plan, you must repay missed amounts, but you are not required to repay it all at once.

 Fannie Mae is offering repayment options for homeowners who missed their mortgage payments due to a financial hardship related to COVID-19.
 In fact, earlier this year, Fannie Mae announced a new COVID-19 payment deferral option.